folospace/go-mysql-orm/README.md

 - avoid using raw strings when query.

 Planning Features:
-- support golang generics to make select more easily
+- support golang generics to make select-query more easily

 ## struct of table
 ```go